 - Why are we developing this product in the first place?

 - What will be its impact on our customers, our organization, or to the planet?

 Because every product is a bit different in size and scope, there is no true one-size-fits-all for building a Product Roadmap.
 It can take on many forms.
 This is heavily influenced by the human and financial resources allocated to it, the organizational processes that need to be followed to see its development through, and the impact that it will eventually have on your customers or internal stakeholders.
 However, for the purposes of this exercise, we will propose a simple framework that can be easily adapted to your needs or business context.

 How to build a Product Roadmap?

-How to determine a compelling strategic vision
+How to develop a compelling product vision

-- Describe a desirable future state.
+- Describe a desired future state

 - Establish or reinforce a unique set of values

 These are the same principles that must guide the development of your product vision.
 Remember, as a strategic artifact, this is the element that will ensure everyone involved in the product development process stays focused on achieving a single goal.
 So taking the time to get this part right can truly make all the difference in the end.